anduscheung/react-autosuggest-inside-input/README.md

 ![Demo](https://github.com/anduscheung/react-autosuggest-inside-input/blob/main/src/assets/demo.gif)

-Currently this project is still work in process so please do not directly import it in your production projects because I will keep releasing changes.

-But feel free to take a look at the implementation :P.
+Currently this project might be buggy because I have not fully test it yet, but test cases and types are releasing soon.

 ## Installation